ctkelley/MPResults/README.md

 At some point (after Armijo, GMRES, and pseudo-transient continuation get in there) I will put this up as a package with several examples.
 I'll put a pointer to that package here when it's ready.

+# What if the notebook doesn't work?

+It is very important that PyPlot and IJulia use the same version of conda.
+If the notebook is complaining about the kernel, that is likely the issue.
+The worst case, which has happened to me more than once, is that you'll have to

+   1. Move .julia/config to a safe place

+   2. Delete or move .julia

+   3. Run Julia (which will create a new .julia in your home directory)

+   4. Reinstall ALL YOUR PACKAGES!
+That is a real pain, but has never failed to fix the problem for me.

 # Support